italia/daf-docs/installation/local/devVM.rst

  :USER: ldap
  :PASSWORD: ldap

-The account ldap is used for bind docker system, every user in ldap has the same user and password.
+The account LDAP is used to bind docker system.
+Every user in LDAP has the same user name and password.

-If you are using Google Chrome do not use the modal login on your browser, because it doesn't work.
+If you are using Google Chrome, do not use the modal login on your browser, because it doesn't work.

 Use the login in the web page.